 We have referred to this publication on our site repeatedly because we have often used it ourselves.
 It is amazing to us how much valuable information is packed into one volume.

-According to Amazon.com (with whom we have an affiliate arrangement), you can do this with the 2013 edition of Truckers Friend National Truck Stop Directory:
+According to Amazon.com (with whom we have an affiliate arrangement), you can do this with the 2017 edition of National Truck Stop Directory - The Trucker's Friend:

 We have especially appreciated knowing this about specific truck stops in advance of arriving:

 One of the things that we have appreciated in The Truckers Friend is the map of each state/province with the truck stop locations dotted by city.

 That way, if you know you're going to be traveling a certain route, you can try to plan out as best as possible where you're going to obtain a service or park for your HOS sleeper berth break.

 While many chain truck stops are listed, there are also independent truck stops listed as well.